Pratik94229/Image_scrapper/readme.md

 ## Features

-- Users can enter a search term to scrape images from a specific source.
+- Users can enter a search term to scrape images from google.
 - The scraped images are saved in a local folder for later access.
 - The scraped images are also stored in a MongoDB database for persistence.